 Always the polite pastor, I told the disapproving man that I had a book that might prove helpful in answering his questions.
 The man curtly replied, I am not interested in reading a book.
 I just read the Bible and that is all I need.
 And with that, he said good night and his family walked out the door never to return.

-Years ago, I attended a preacher’s meeting (a gathering of pastors for fellowship and to hear preaching) in Lancaster, Ohio.
-One of the speakers, a rather obese man, even by fat man Bruce Gerencser standards, fashioned himself to be what he called a “Biblical” preacher.
+Years ago, I attended a preacher’s meeting (a monthly gathering of pastors for food, fellowship, and preaching) in Lancaster, Ohio.
+One of the speakers, a rather obese man, even by fat-man Bruce Gerencser standards, fashioned himself to be what he called a “Biblical” preacher.
 His sermon had no form or structure.
 He would read a verse, stop, and then say what God was “leading” him to say.
 As with the two previous illustrations, this preacher thought his personal interpretations of the Bible were the equivalent of God’s.

 Many Evangelical pastors love to hide behind flowery theological sayings which are meant to convey the thought that their sermons are straight from God’s Office of Sermon Distribution.
-The truth is, their sermons are just their opinion of what the Bible says.
-That they refuse to read any others books but the Bible (and often read only one translation of the Bible) actually increases the likelihood that their interpretation is errant.
+The truth is, their sermons are just their opinions of what the Bible says.
+That they refuse to read any other books but the Bible (and often read only one translation of the Bible) actually increases the likelihood that their interpretation is errant and fallible.
 These Bible-only people have, in effect, turned themselves into the final authorities on what God has said.

 If I were still a Christian and looking for a church to attend, the first thing I would do is take a look at the pastor’s library.
 You can tell a lot about a man by the books he reads.
 If looking at a pastor’s library reveals a paucity of commentaries and language aids, you can be sure that man is not fit to teach others a religious text that is, by all accounts, a complex, difficult text to interpret and understand.
 Only in Evangelicalism is ignorance praised as a virtue.
 This thinking will, in the end, prove to be the death of Evangelicalism.